 Lots and lots of children have “comprehension” troubles.
 Even if they can read fluently, many struggle with being able to tell you afterward what they read.
 I suspect that one culprit is the multiplicity of image-rich technologies with which many kids are saturated.
 They don’t have to make images in their minds because scores of images are flashing before their eyes any time they are playing or relaxing.
 Words in black ink on white paper are terribly sterile by comparison.
-I wrote another post about this that went into more detail.

 Another culprit in my students’ struggle for comprehension was me.
-I had the biggest heart for my students but, in the mad dash to get them reading, I frequently neglected making time to have them practice visualizing what they read.
+I had the biggest heart for my students, but in the mad dash to get them reading, I frequently neglected making time to have them practice visualizing what they read.
 But it is not at all too late to remedy the situation.
 Start small, start fun, and practice often.
 Thanks to our plastic brains, we can grow and change depending on our experiences.

-From Words to Images
+From Words to Image

 Use The Complete Sight Words in Sentences for practice with visualization.
 Instead of just having the child read the sentences as practice for fluency, have them choose one page and turn it into a mini story complete with illustration.
 If the child is really young, let them just pick a sentence to write and then illustrate.
 Here are some examples.